 Our Magento POS Systems Comparison Chart features five POS systems from Magestore, Ebizmarts, ConnectPOS, Lightspeed, and Vend.

-These POS solutions are quite ambitious, offering a variety of features to help checkout and other aspects of your business.
+These POS solutions are quite ambitious, offering a variety of features to help with checkout and other aspects of your business.
 Some of them focus on the in-store experience, while others seek to connect your online and physical stores seamlessly.

 We made the comparison based on information on the companies’ websites and trial versions (if available).
 Our chart was last updated on January 14, 2022.